leeturner/leeturner.me/content/about.md

 I have worked on projects for the NHS, as well as major banks and building societies in the UK.
 In 2007 I took on the responsibility of caring for his son and foundered a new digital marketing business to enable him to run this from home.

-I have recently setup the [Brighton Kotlin Meetup](https://BrightonKotlin.com) - a group for Kotlin users, enthusiasts and learners from beginners to experts, and anyone wanting to get involved with the Kotlin/JVM ecosystem.
+I am the founder of the [Brighton Kotlin Meetup](https://BrightonKotlin.com) - a group for Kotlin users, enthusiasts and learners from beginners to experts, and anyone wanting to get involved with the Kotlin/JVM ecosystem.

 My specialties are in Java/Kotlin microservice architectures, test-driven development, agile software development, Spring and Spring Boot.